-Prepare the dry snacks a few days well in advance, finish the prep work for other dishes a night before the party and make your partner, in charge of the drinks station.
+Prepare the pre-made snacks, and thandai powder, a few days well in advance.
+Finish the prep work for other dishes a night before the party and make your partner, in charge of the drinks station.

 Here are 40+ Holi Recipes that you must try at home.

 Dilli Style Aloo Tikki Chaat is one of my favorite Holi recipes.
 Get Recipe

 Serve Moong Dal Chaat as a lip-smacking vegetarian snack for Holi Party.
 Get Recipe

 Papdi Chaat is a must-try Holi recipe.
 Get Recipe

 Have you ever tried making chaat using bread?
 Try this Bread Basket Chaat.
 Get Recipe

 Lobia Chaat is a delicious, healthy chaat recipe made with black-eyed peas (lobia) and vegetables.
 Get Recipe

 Chinese Bhel or crispy noodle chaat is a perfect munching snack for Holi party.
 Get Recipe